 Once this task is done, restart your browser and visit the site in question once more to verify that the problem has been resolved.

 (Learn how to fix Chrome’s ERR_CACHE_MISS error).

-Google Chrome is an extremely popular browser, and in most cases, it runs pretty smoothly.
+Google Chrome is an extremely popular browser, with a whopping 73% of browser market share, and in most cases, it runs pretty smoothly.
 Once in a while, however, you might come across an ERR_SPDY_PROTOCOL_ERROR message preventing you from accessing a particular website.

 While frustrating, this issue is resolvable without requiring a lot of technical know-how.
 Specifically, there are five methods you can use to resolve the Chrome ERR_SPDY_PROTOCOL_ERROR message:

 - Updating and restarting your Google Chrome browser.